ortus-docs/testbox-docs/primers/asynchronous_testing.md

 });
 ```

-> <br>Important</b> Once you delve into the asynchronous world you will have to make sure your tests are also thread safe (var-scoped) and provide any necessary locking if necessary.
+> **Caution** Once you delve into the asynchronous world you will have to make sure your tests are also thread safe (var-scoped) and provide any necessary locking if necessary.